Dance at the Royal Palace, 1931

 Léon Busy (19 Apr.
 1874, Paris — 1951, Paris) was a French photographer and curator who edited and participated to numerous photo collections about colonial Indochina, Angkor and Southeast Asian daily life.

-From 1926 to May 1931, Busy led the Photography Department of the Office indochinois de tourisme et de propagande, taking photos, working in close collaboration with Vietnamese photographers such as Ngoc Chan, Nguyen Huy Ky, and Dao Van Than, and gathering rich collections for touristic and documentary publications.
+Busy worked closely with photographer René Tetard to expand the photographic service attached to the French colonial administration, first under the name of Service photocinématographique de l’Indochine, then Service économique de l’Indo-chine — and the short-lived Musée économique de l’Indochine located in Phnom Penh [1].
+From 1926 to May 1931, he led the Photography Department of the Office indochinois de tourisme et de propagande, taking photos, working in close collaboration with Vietnamese photographers such as Ngoc Chan, Nguyen Huy Ky, and Dao Van Than, and gathering rich collections for touristic and documentary publications.

 In July 2022, the Albert-Kahn Museum released online some 1,360 photos taken by Léon Busy in Indochina from 1914 to 1921, as the deadline to transfer these documents to Public Domain was reached.

-A dancer getting her mokot (tiara) before a performance in Angkor Wat, 1921 (amongst the photographs released online in July 2022).
-Collection Musée Albert Kahn, France.
+A dancer receiving her mokot (headdress) before a performance in Angkor Wat, 1921 [Collection Musée Albert Kahn, n.
+A36114 (amongst the photographs released online in July 2022)].